 The City of Prosper has a spider web of freeways going in all directions.
 The large population, active economic activities and urban sprawl is what makes Prosper an ideal place to live in.

-If you live in Prosper, contact Plano Landscaping today and let us handle your lawn care and landscaping for you!
+If you live in Prosper, contact Plano Landscaping today and let us handle your landscaping for you!